typedb/typedb/docs/pages/documentation/11-examples/analytics.md

 ## `aggregate`

 You cannot make [`aggregate`](../graql/aggregate-queries.html) queries from within the **knowledge base** view in the Grakn visualiser, so you will need to switch views using the left hand navigation pane, from **Graph** to **Console**.
 This shows a read-write view on Grakn, and you can now submit queries in the usual way, via the form.
-Alternatively, from your terminal, you can start the Graql shell in its interactive (REPL) mode by typing `graql.sh` at the terminal, from within the *bin* directory of the Grakn installation.
+Alternatively, from your terminal, you can start the Graql shell in its interactive (REPL) mode by typing `./graql console` at the terminal, from within the *bin* directory of the Grakn installation.

 Here are some example `aggregate` queries to try: